MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-assign-jamf.md

 2. Select **Devices** > **Compliance policies**.
 If you're using a previously created policy, select that policy in the console and then go to the next step of this procedure.
 To create a new policy, select **Create Policy** and then specify details for a policy with a *Platform* of **macOS**.
 Configure *Settings* and *Actions for noncompliance* to meet your organizational requirements, and then select **Create** to save the policy.

 3. On the policies *Overview* pane, select **Assignments**.
-Use the available options to configure which Azure Active Directory (Azure AD) users and security groups receive this policy.
-Jamf integration with Intune doesn’t support compliance policy that targets device groups.
+Use the available options to configure which Azure Active Directory (Azure AD) users and security groups receive this policy. **Jamf integration with Intune doesn’t support compliance policy that targets device groups.**

+> [!NOTE]
+> Jamf integration with Intune only supports AAD user groups.
+Device compliance policies that are targeted to device groups will not apply.

 4. When you select **Save**, the policy deploys to the users.